United States racial unrest (2020–2023): Breonna Taylor protests, May 2020 – August 2022

-George Floyd protests, since May 2020
+George Floyd protests, May 2020 – May 2023

 The major catalyst of the unrest was the murder of George Floyd on May 25.
 Though it was not the first controversial killing of a black person in 2020, it sparked a much wider series of global protests and riots which continued into August 2020.
 As of June 8, there were at least 19 deaths related to the protests.
 The George Floyd protests are generally regarded as marking the start of the 2020 United States unrest.

 In Minneapolis–Saint Paul alone, the immediate aftermath of the murder of George Floyd was second-most destructive period of local unrest in United States history, after the 1992 Los Angeles riots.
 Over a three night period, the cities experienced two deaths, 617 arrests, and upwards of $500 million in property damage to 1,500 locations, including 150 properties that were set on fire.

 The occupied protest at George Floyd Square was one of the longest in US history.
 The street intersection where Floyd was murdered was a continuous site of protest for over two years after his death.
 The protest movement rooted there persisted in 2023.

+On May 2, 2023, the conclusion of the last criminal case for the four officers responsible for murdering George Floyd fulfilled a key demand of protesters that Minneapolis police officers Chauvin, Kueng, Lane, and Thao all be held legally accountable.